waseemwaheed/documentchat/README.md

 The application allows the user to upload one or more pdf documents and then interrogate them using natural english.

-The project built with LangChain and uses OpenAI's API to generate the embeddings for the document(s) which are then stored in a FAISS vector database.
+The project is built with LangChain and uses OpenAI's API to generate the embeddings for the document(s) which are then stored in a FAISS vector database.

 ## How To